Should You Contribute to a Traditional or a Roth IRA for your future?

 There are a few factors you’ll want to consider when making your decision.
 Some of these factors may weigh more heavily in your decision than others, but they are all important to consider.
 Here are some of the factors you’ll want to keep in mind when deciding which type of IRA is right for you:

 • Current tax situation – If you are in a lower tax bracket now than you expect to be when you retire, a Roth IRA might be a great way to save for retirement.
-If you expect to be in a higher tax bracket when you retire, a Traditional IRA might be a better choice for you.
+If you expect to be in a lower tax bracket when you retire, a Traditional IRA might be a better choice for you.

 Deciding if you should invest in a Traditional or Roth IRA is an involved and important decision.
 There are many factors such as your income, your tax bracket, your future goals, and your risk tolerance.
 Contact us today for more information.

 Are you ready to start taking control of your financial future?
 New Century Investments is here to help.
 We are a holistic, tax-focused financial planning firm that can provide you with the peace of mind and confidence you need throughout your life.
 We have experienced CPA and CFP® professionals on staff who can provide you with comprehensive services, including tax preparation, investment management, tax planning, financial planning, retirement planning estate planning, and wealth building for entrepreneurs.
 Schedule your free consultation today to learn more about how we can help you reach your financial goals.

 Matt Ward, CFP®